Third Onondaga County courthouse: Replacement and later function

 The courthouse was set to be replaced by a larger building after an 1890 vote by the Onondaga County board of supervisors.
 The design and construction of the new building took several years, and by 1899 The Post-Standard reported that the "building must be abandoned" and was in "deplorable" condition.
 The newspaper published the report of a committee examining the need for a new courthouse, which wrote that the building had grown too small for Syracuse.
 It wrote further that the entrance was "dark and dingy; the halls and rooms are dirty;... the cells of the prisoners and cooking in the basement create offensive odors which permeate the whole building and are very obnoxious."
-The building was not properly ventilated, and the newspaper noted that several witnesses and a constable had fainted in the past year.
-Additionally, the library had grown so large that it cracked the walls of the annex.
+The building was not properly ventilated, and the newspaper noted that several witnesses and a constable had fainted in the courthouse in the past year.
+Additionally, the library had grown so large that it cracked the walls of an annex.

 In 1907 the building was replaced as Onondaga's courthouse by the fourth Onondaga County Courthouse on Columbus Circle, which had been constructed from 1904 to 1906.
-There were concerns that this shift would imperil the building by leaving it unused, but for fifty years over the former courthouse was used in various government capacities, including as the offices for the Syracuse Board of Education until 1945, then for a year as the headquarters of the Onondaga County War Price and Rationing Board.
+There were concerns that this shift would imperil the building by leaving it unused, but for over fifty years the former courthouse was used in various government capacities, including as the offices for the Syracuse Board of Education until 1945, then for a year as the headquarters of the Onondaga County War Price and Rationing Board.
 Later the Syracuse Police Department was headquartered in a building attached to the back of the courthouse, and the building hosted the traffic court.
 A profile of the building written in 1964 noted that the interior was substantially altered and the exterior had fallen into disrepair.
 However, the masonry remained in "good condition".